sav-che/TL-2/Authors/Visiani, Roberto de {std. Vis.}.md

-> [!cite] BHL link: this entry starts at [page 754](https://www.biodiversitylibrary.org/item/103683#page/764/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 754](https://www.biodiversitylibrary.org/page/33212796) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Visiani, Roberto de (1800-1878), Italian (Dalmatia-born) botanist and physician; Dr. med.
 1822, assistant with G.A.
 Bonato at Padua 1822-1826; physician at Cattaro 1829, Demis 1830, and Budua 1835; assistant professor at Padua; regular professor and director of the botanical garden ib.
-1837-1877; explorer of and writer on the floras of Dalmatia and Venice. (*Vis.*).
+1837-1877; explorer of and writer on the floras of Dalmatia and Venice.
+**Abbreviated name**: *Vis.*

 #### Herbarium and types